Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 .. type: text
 .. location: Ithaca

-There are chances one need a input method editor (IME).
+There are chances one need an input method editor (IME).
 For CJK users, supporting unicode and wide characters from Chinese, Japanese and Korean is not enough, since it only gives the display of their native languages, not the way of input.
-Western people, especially who can manage to directly type their characters and words directly from a standard keyboard, may not understand the need for such input facility, which could possibly be the reason why CJK support is usually added as an additional feature in the end of a software
+Western people, especially who can manage to type their characters and words directly from a standard keyboard, may not understand the need for such input facility, which could possibly be the reason why CJK support is usually added as an additional feature in the end of a software